dead-beef/Telegram-FOSS/README.md

 - Allow to set a proxy before login
 - Added the ability to parse locations from intents containing a `geo:<lat>,<lon>,<zoom>` string
 - Force static map previews from Telegram
+- Added the ability to export the database
+- Hide messages from blocked users

 ## Versioning